Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 `mininet/topo.py:SingleSwitchTopo`) which consists of a specified number of hosts (`h1` through `hN`) connected to a single switch (`s1`):

+Note that this is the recommended (simplified) topology syntax introduced in Mininet 2.2:

 ```python
 	#!/usr/bin/python